Registrations, Licenses, Taxes

 Founded in 1966, Clarifi (formerly known as Consumer Credit Counseling Service of Delaware Valley) is a 501(c)3 nonprofit community service organization providing a wide variety of counseling services and educational programs designed to empower individuals-of all economic levels-financially, and to help them before, during or after a period of financial difficulty.

 1608 Walnut Street, 10th Floor Philadelphia, PA 19103

 The U. S. Small Business Administration provides business development information, on-line training, on-line counseling, resources including small business development centers, how to gain access to government contracts, and services for entrepreneurs over the age of 50, and cyber security for small businesses.
 Don’t miss the SBA learning center for a variety of educational resources for business owners.

 The U.S. Census Bureau’s mission is to serve as the leading source of quality data about the nation’s people and economy.
 Data can be used for business marketing plans.
-Data collected includes: Population and Housing Census, Economic Census, Census of Governments, American Community Survey, Other Surveys, Economic Indicators.
+Data collected includes: Population and Housing Census, Economic Census, Census of Governments, American Community Survey, as well as a variety of other surveys.